gbif/hp-gb33/programme.md

 ### Friday, 2 October 2026

-**Science Symposium**
+**Science Symposium: From Open Data to Living Knowledge**
-Time: 09:00-17:00
+Time: 09:00-16:15
 Venue: [University of Oslo Aula](https://www.visitoslo.com/en/product/?tlp=2987093&name=Universitetets-aula)

-*The Science Symposium is open to Governing Board delgates, GBIF committee members and other invited participants*
+*The Science Symposium is open to Governing Board delgates, GBIF committee members and other invited participants.
+More information, including draft programme can be found [here](https://www.gbif.no/events/2026/2026-10-gbif-science-symposium.html)*